-- Eversource requires an advance person or "prep-cutting" crew to patrol the ROW before the herbicide application operation. - Sensitive areas will be identified and appropriately measured and flagged, then verified and recorded when appropriate in cooperation with local water suppliers and conservation commissions. - Herbicides will NOT be applied during the following adverse weather conditions: - ✓ When the wind velocity is such that there is a high propensity to drift off target and/or during measurable precipitation, and no person shall apply herbicides in such a manner that results in drift into any No-spray Area. - ✓ During periods of heavy rainfall. - ✓ Foliar applications of volatile herbicides when temperatures exceed 89 degrees Fahrenheit and low humidity. - ✓ CST or Basal application when deep snow (i.e., 6" plus or ice frozen on stem or stump) prevents adequate coverage of incompatible species to facilitate acceptable control. - ✓ Basal applications when the stems are excessively wet from moisture. - Herbicides are not applied: - ✓ To vegetation standing in surface water. - ✓ Within no spray areas per 333 CMR 11.00.
+- Eversource requires an advance person or "prep-cutting" crew to patrol the ROW before the herbicide application operation. - Sensitive areas will be identified and appropriately measured and flagged, then verified and recorded when appropriate in cooperation with local water suppliers and conservation commissions. - Herbicides will NOT be applied during the following adverse weather conditions: - ✓ When the wind velocity is such that there is a high propensity to drift off target and/or during measurable precipitation, and no person shall apply herbicides in such a manner that results in drift into any No-spray Area. - ✓ During periods of heavy rainfall. - ✓ Foliar applications of volatile herbicides when temperatures exceed 89 degrees Fahrenheit and low humidity. - ✓ CST or basal application when deep snow (i.e., 6" plus or ice frozen on stem or stump) prevents adequate coverage of incompatible species to facilitate acceptable control. - ✓ Basal applications when the stems are excessively wet from moisture. - Herbicides are not applied: - ✓ To vegetation standing in surface water. - ✓ Within no spray areas per 333 CMR 11.00. - ✓ Most conifers which do not re-sprout like hardwoods, are generally not treated since herbicide is not necessary for control.